drduh/YubiKey-Guide/README.md

 - Renewing Subkeys by updating expiration dates indicates you are still in possession of the Certify key and is more convenient.

-- Replacing keys, on the other hand, is less convenient but more secure: the new Subkeys will **not** be able to decrypt previous messages, authenticate with SSH, etc. Contacts will need to receive the updated public key and any encrypted secrets need to be decrypted and re-encrypted to new Subkeys to be usable.
-This process is functionally equivalent to "losing" the YubiKey and provisioning a new one.
-However, you will always be able to decrypt previous messages using the encrypted backup of the original keys.
+- Replacing Subkeys is less convenient but potentially more secure: the new Subkeys will **not** be able to decrypt previous messages, authenticate with SSH, etc. Contacts will need to receive the updated public key and any encrypted secrets need to be decrypted and re-encrypted to new Subkeys to be usable.
+This process is functionally equivalent to losing the YubiKey and provisioning a new one.

-Neither rotation method is superior and it's up to personal philosophy on identity management and individual threat model to decide which one to use, or whether to expire Subkeys at all.
-Ideally, Subkeys would be ephemeral: used only once for each unique encryption, signing and authentication event, however in practice that is not really feasible nor worthwhile with YubiKey.
-Advanced users may want to dedicate an air-gapped machine for more frequent rotations and ease of provisioning key materials.
+Neither rotation method is superior and it is up to personal philosophy on identity management and individual threat modeling to decide which one to use, or whether to expire Subkeys at all.
+Ideally, Subkeys would be ephemeral: used only once for each unique encryption, signing and authentication event, however in practice that is not really practical nor worthwhile with YubiKey.
+Advanced users may dedicate an air-gapped machine for frequent credential rotation.

 ## Setup environment